How to make suggestions, comments and complaints

 Please note that we can only respond to one of the people above if we have your written consent to do so.

-Returning the feedback form at the back of this leaflet is the easiest way to give your consent, or you can give us a signed letter instead.
+Returning the feedback form at the back of the How to make suggestions, comments and complaints leaflet is the easiest way to give your consent, or you can give us a signed letter instead.

 A step-by-step guide to our complaint process